overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 ## Audience & Takeaways

-Technical Level: Interesting to all, approachable for basic and up.
-Any Functional Programming (FP) enthusiasts love it.

-This talk targets developers with basic knowledge of software design.
+- The [USP](https://en.wikipedia.org/wiki/Unique_selling_proposition) for this talk is, unlike majority FP talks in Java/Kotlin space, which are introductory, this has something for all levels of the audience.
+  - This talk starts with basic FP concepts like _Imperative vs. Declarative_ style using Java **Streams** or Kotlin **Sequences**.
+  - Then the audience is gradually ramped-up towards Intermediate FP concepts such as _Monads_, _First-Class Functions_, _Higher-Order Functions_
+  - Towards the end, we touch-upon concepts for an advanced audience like _Function-Lifting_, _Dozen FP Operations for daily Programming like `foldLeft`_ in the context of the problem, with pictures and simple examples.
+They are also provided with appropriate pointers wherever needed, to go back and refer.
+- The audience experiences a mind-shift from the traditional mutation-heavy _Imperative style_ to _Functional style_ -- with Immutable Objects (Using Java 14 preview feature `Records` or Kotlin's `Data classes`) and Pure-Functions (replacing Mutation with Transformation).
+- With Hands-on demos, this talk adds a robust paradigm tool-set and vocabulary to a programmer's arsenal and how to apply them to simplify the modeling and designing of complex _real-world_ problems.
+- The audience learns how to objectively perceive complexity in any codebase through metrics (measured using popular static analysis tools), and how to reduce cognitive complexity methodically.

+## Source-Code

 The concepts are language agnostic.
 For broader outreach, I can use of either of these two for a hands-on demo -- **[Kotlin](https://kotlinlang.org/)** (a Modern Open-source JVM language) + **[Arrow](https://arrow-kt.io/)** (a Trending Open-source functional companion for Kotlin) _(or)_ **Java** + **[Vavr](https://www.vavr.io/)** (an Open-source functional library for Java)

-- The audience doesn't need any prior knowledge of FP.
-They are gradually ramped-up towards Intermediate FP concepts such as _Monads_, _First-Class Functions_, _Higher-Order Functions_, _Function-Lifting_, _Dozen FP Operations for daily Programming like `foldLeft`_ in the context of the problem.
-They are also provided with appropriate pointers wherever needed, to go back and refer.
-- The audience experiences a mind-shift from the traditional mutation-heavy _Imperative style_ to _Functional style_ -- with Immutable Objects (Using Java 14 preview feature `Records` or Kotlin's `Data classes`) and Pure-Functions (replacing Mutation with Transformation).
-- With Hands-on demos, this talk adds a powerful paradigm tool-set and vocabulary to a programmer's arsenal and how to use them to simplify the modeling and designing of complex _real-world_ problems.
-- The audience learns how to objectively perceive complexity in any codebase through metrics (measured using popular static analysis tools), and how to methodically reduce cognitive complexity.

 As I cannot use the production code, I use code samples from my POC for the demonstration -- [Github repo for Java](https://github.com/overfullstack/railway-oriented-validation) or [Github repo for Kotlin](https://github.com/overfullstack/railway-oriented-validation-kotlin).

 The code references in this post point to Java repo, but they can be correlated by name with the Kotlin repo.

+## Talk Outline

+- This talk has 2 stories embedded.
+The first part explains the differences between Imperative and Declarative styles and demonstrates the **Core:Context** philosophy behind the declarative style, which helps in separating **How-to-do** from **What-to-do**, using Java Streams or Kotlin Sequences.
+- Then the talk transitions to the second part with a crash course on **Monads** and Functional Composition.
+- The second part takes the Core:Context philosophy to the next level, by applying it to solve a real-world design problem, which is common across many _REST-service Domains_ - **Batch-Validation**.
+- The talk demonstrates how batch-validation can quickly get complex when done imperatively, mixing _what-to-do(Validations)_, with _how-to-do(Validation Orchestration)_ and how it's NOT extensible in any of these three dimensions - Request Batch size, Validation count and No.of Services.
+- Then the talk offers a Functional Programming (FP) solution, using Monads and Lambdas, which **Minimizes the accidental complexity without compromising Time complexity (Perf)**, and can seamlessly extend across all three dimensions.
+- Throughout this talk, various types of Simple Monads (like `Option`, `Either`, `Try`, `IO` (Kotlin) etc.,) are introduced and how they fit in the context of the problem.
+- This talk attempts to ramp-up the audience on functional programming gradually, and towards the end, we touch upon advanced concepts like Higher-Order Functions, Function Lifting, Dozen FP Operations for daily Programming like `foldLeft` etc.
+- This talk is a fun-filled, code-driven, and without getting into definitions (which can be read through books), the attempt is to portray hands-on experience about how FP can help us become better developers and in-turn.

 ## Introduction